douglasdcm/guara/examples/web_ui/browserist/README.md

+# Introduction
+[Browserist](https://github.com/jakob-bagterp/browserist) is a Python extension for the Selenium web driver that makes browser automation even easier

 # Browserist Integration Testing with Guara

 This project demonstrates how to integrate [Browserist](https://github.com/jakob-bagterp/browserist) with Guará for web UI testing using the Page Transactions (PT) pattern.
 The test suite automates interactions with a local HTML page and verifies expected behaviors.